JuliaLang/julia/doc/stdlib/math.rst

    Construct a range by length, given a starting value and optional step (defaults to 1).

+.. function:: Base.OneTo(n)

+   ..
+Docstring generated from Julia source

+   Define an ``AbstractUnitRange`` that behaves like ``1:n``\ , with the added distinction that the lower limit is guaranteed (by the type system) to be 1.

 .. _==:
 .. function:: ==(x, y)